rajtum/Machine-Learning-Makeshift-Portfolio/Sections/II Taxonomy of Functions.md

 ## F. Ecosystems <!-- Below is an inelegant, verbose, unadaptive improvisation to flush text to right (\hfill in latex) since Github Markdown blocks CSS for security reasons --> &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; [:point_up_2:](https://github.com/rajtum/Machine-Learning-Makeshift-Portfolio/blob/master/Sections/II%20Taxonomy%20of%20Functions.md#table-of-contents)

 *All the functions within each "ecosystem," a word used to describe a collection of synegistic functions, is enumerated and information about any function can be found in the docstring but will not be presented here.
 There is no reasoning behind the naming of ecosystems beyond continuing the biologically based paradigm.
 Also note that biological ecosystems are made up of biotic and abiotic features, whereas all the functions were implicitly biotic features because only those features have classifications in systematics, thus semantically, a more accurate description of this section is not an enumeration of an "Ecosystem" but of all the "biotic factors within an Ecosystem."
-Some functions here were not included in the trinomial nomenclature, so perhaps they could be the abiotic factors to an analagously imaginative mind.*
+Some functions here were not included in the functions enumerated and abbreviated in trinomial nomenclature, so perhaps they could be the abiotic factors to an analagously imaginative mind.*
 <hr width="12%">

 ### An Intrasectional Analogical Aside